EPFL-ENAC/LUTS-pneuma-simulator/README.md

 ## Usage

-The refactored `pNEUMA-simulator.ipynb`, using the modular structure of the package, is located in [notebooks/pNEUMA-simulator.ipynb](notebooks/pNEUMA-simulator.ipynb).
+Run the simulation by executing the python script `run.py`.
+Jupyter notebooks for exploration and aggregation of the results, as well as reproducing scientific figures, are located in [notebooks/](notebooks/).

 ## Building the docs